How to Make Gravy: Cover versions

 It was covered by James Reyne on the 2003 tribute album, Stories of Me: A Songwriter's Tribute to Paul Kelly and on Reyne's 2005 acoustic album ...And the Horse You Rode in On.
 It has also been covered by David Miles, From Nowhere, Semicolon, Ghostwriters, Karl Broadie and Lawrence Agar.
 John Butler performed the song at a Kelly tribute show which was recorded on the related triple album, Before Too Long (2010).

 Christine Anu covered the song on her 2014 Christmas album, Island Christmas.
 Tasmanian band Luca Brasi covered the song in June 2016 for Triple J's Like a Version segment.
 Australian folk group All Our Exes Live in Texas also covered the song for Bloodshot Records's "13 Days of Xmas" compilation.

+Film adaptation

+In October 2023, it was announced at Foxtel’s 2024 upfronts the song was to be adapted into film which features actors Daniel Henshall, Hugo Weaving, Agathe Rouselle, Brenton Thwaites, Damon Herriman and Kate Mulvany.
+The film is the first original movie for Binge, which was filmed on the Gold Coast, Queensland, written by Meg Washington and Nick Waterman, who also directed.
+Schuyler Weiss produced alongside Washington, Waterman and Hamish Lewis.
+Produced by Warner Bros.
+Int.
+TV Production Australia.

 Reception

 "How to Make Gravy" was nominated as 'Song of the Year' at the 1997 Australian Record Industry Association (ARIA) Awards, which was won by Savage Garden's "Truly Madly Deeply".
 Kelly was also nominated and won 'Best Male Artist' at that year's ARIA Awards on the success of the song.
 It was also nominated as 'Song of the Year' at the 1998 Australasian Performing Right Association (APRA) Music Awards, which was won by Leonardo's Bride's "Even When I’m Sleeping".

 Allmusic's Tom Hallet praised the track in his review of the US version of Words & Music, "cult maestro Kelly draws on a rich tapestry of characters and true to life situations, and has his finger firmly planted on the universal heartbeat with loose, catchy yarns ... [including one on] Christmas in jail".